SublimeText/AdvancedNewFile/README.md

 * Linux: ~/.config/sublime-text-2/Packages/

 ## Usage
 Simply bring up the AdvancedNewFile input through the appropriate [key binding](https://github.com/skuroda/Sublime-AdvancedNewFile).
 Then, enter the path, along with the file name into the input field.
 Upon pressing enter, the file will be created.
 In addition, if the directories specified do not yet exists, they will also be created.
 For more advanced usage of this plugin, be sure to look at [Advanced Path Usage](https://github.com/skuroda/Sublime-AdvancedNewFile#advanced-path-usage).
+By default, the path to the file being created will be filled shown in the status bar as you enter the path information.

 **Default directory:**
-If the plugin is launched without folders, the specified default root will be used.
+The default directory is specified by the `default_root` setting.
+By default, it will be the top directory of the folders listed in the window.
 If this cannot be resolved, the home directory will be used.
-This is a configurable item.
 See [Settings](https://github.com/skuroda/Sublime-AdvancedNewFile#settings) (`default_root`) for more information.

 ## Keymaps
 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.